Guru-Digital-Archive/bootswatch-sass/README.md

 Bootswatch is a collection of free themes for [Bootstrap](http://getbootstrap.com/).
 Check it out at [bootswatch.com](http://bootswatch.com).

+This repository is a port to SASS so you can include swatches in your Bootstrap SASS project.

 Usage
 -----
 Download the `bootstrap.min.css` file associated with a theme and replace Bootstrap's default stylesheet.